Nevada Barr: Personal life

-While in her acting career, Barr had a brief first marriage.They were both in theatre.
-Her husband developed an interest in the physical environment and took a position in the National Park Service.This sparked a similar interest in Barr.
+While in her acting career, Barr had a brief first marriage.
+They were both in theatre.
+Her husband developed an interest in the physical environment and took a position in the National Park Service.
+This sparked a similar interest in Barr.
 She followed him and secured a position as a seasonal ranger at Isle Royal National Park.
-She then worked as a seasonal ranger at Guadaloupe Mts and then Mesa Verde.
-When her marriage ended she returned home to her mother in California.In 1994 she got a permanent position as a Park Ranger on the Natchez Trace Parkway in Mississippi.
+She then worked as a seasonal ranger at Guadalupe Mountains and then Mesa Verde.
+When her marriage ended she returned home to her mother in California.
+In 1994 she got a permanent position as a Park Ranger on the Natchez Trace Parkway in Mississippi.
 She was the first female law enforcement ranger to work on the Parkway.

-She met her second husband,a second generation Park Ranger also working on The Trace.
+She met her second husband, a second generation Park Ranger also working on The Trace.
 By this time she'd successfully started her Anna Pigeon mystery series based on a female Park Ranger and set in National Parks.
-Her husband took an early retiremnt in 1996 and shortly after, Nevada resigned her position to write full time.
+Her husband took an early retirement in 1996 and shortly after, Nevada resigned her position to write full time.
 With her husband assisting in research and acting as her personal assistant, she published a book a year until their divorce in 2006.
 Shortly after she remarried and moved to New Orleans and continued to write and paint.
 She now lives in Oregon with her husband.